kevinmwalugha/instapal/README.md

 # instapal
-An android app for buying airtime from the clod
+An android app for buying airtime from the cloud